Colleges are facing a cash crunch and it could alter campus life - Local News 8

 With Friday’s traditional May 1 decision day looming, some universities may get a better idea of who wants to attend their classes and pay tuition, but the financial costs of stay-at-home will continue to bite.

-“Every college and university in the country is facing a cashflow crisis,” said Terry Hartle, of the American Council of Education, which represents 1,700 institutions and related organizations and associations.
+“Every college and university in the country is facing a cashflow crisis,” said Terry Hartle, of the American Council on Education, which represents 1,700 institutions and related organizations and associations.

 Colleges are having to refund an estimated $8 billion in room and board fees to students who were told to switch to online learning.
 Much of that will be covered by the federal government stimulus packages, Hartle said, but there are also the costs for deep cleaning and increased security on empty campuses.

-Note: This story has been updated with the correct name of the American Council on Education.